Orphanage uniforms, early-mid-20th century UK

-We children at the Children's Home were conspicuous by our uniform.
+We children from the orphanage were conspicuous by our uniform.

 Girls wore dark-green gymslips with light-green blouses (square necked) and long black woollen stockings.
 Underneath we wore liberty bodices in winter, and the stockings were held up with tapes sewn to the sides of the liberty bodice and threaded through loops sewn to the tops of the stockings.
 This was very uncomfortable, and not anchored too safely either if not firmly sewn on.